OpenUAV Cloud Testbed: a Collaborative Design Studio for Field Robotics: System Design

-This section presents the software components of OpenUAV and the interaction between the user and the system.
-The updated system design was inspired from the work of Will Kessler and the Udacity team \cite{willkessler}.
-We classified the software components into three categories: simulation components, virtualization components and interactive components.
-An overview of the single OpenUAV simulation container is shown in Fig.~\ref{fig:openuav}.
+We classify the software components into three categories: simulation components, virtualization components, and interactive components.
+This updated system design was inspired by the works of Will Kessler and the Udacity team \cite{willkessler}.
+An overview of the latest OpenUAV simulation container is shown in Fig.~\ref{fig:openuav}.